mozilla/firefox-browser-architecture/experiments/2018-05-23-rust-on-android-JNA.md

 ![Create new Android project](assets/2017-09-21-rust-on-android/new-project.png)

-On the next screen, type a project name of `Greetings` into the `Application name` field, choose your `Company domain` and select the `android` directory we created earlier as the `Project location`.
+On the next screen, type a project name of `Greetings` into the `Application name` field, choose your `Company domain` and navigate to the `android` directory we created earlier as the `Project location`.
+Before selecting the location, click `New Folder`.
+Name this new folder `Greetings`.
+Then select `Open` to set your `Project location`.
 This will create your Android project inside `greetings/android/Greetings`.
 Click `Next`.

 ![Name project](assets/2017-09-21-rust-on-android/name-project.png)